Best Film for the Canon EOS Rebel Ti

-The small dynamic range of slide film is a second factor it is thought to be challenging to shoot.
-A fantastic time to give it a try is during the golden hour.
+The constrained dynamic range of reversal film is a further factor it is regarded as hard to shoot.
+A very good time to try it out would be during the golden hour.

-35mm film that comes in metal canisters is used by the Canon Rebel Ti.
-35mm film can also be called 135 film, and it's the most widely used film format.
+The Canon EOS Rebel Ti takes 35mm film that comes in metal canisters.
+It can also be called 135 film, and it is the most widely used type of film.

-The only other film format you are probably going to come across is 120 or 220 film that is used in medium format cameras.
+The only other type of film you are going to encounter is 120 or 220 film that is used by medium format cameras}.

 DX Coded Film

-All new 35mm film made at this point has DX encoding on the canister.
-This lets cameras to auto-detect and set the ISO of the canister loaded into the camera.
+Nearly all new 35mm film on the market at this time has DX encoding on the canister.
+This lets cameras to automatically detect and set the ISO when the film canister is loaded.

-There are just a few options for where to have 35mm film processed.
-For a more comprehensive explanation of the possibilities, check out my article on Where to Get Film Developed.
+You will find several possibilities for where to get 35mm film processed.
+For a more extensive explanation of the options take a look at my article on Where to Develop Film.

 - Develop Film at Home

 - Use a Local Photography Lab

 Shipping your film to a mail-order lab to be developed and scanned is the least difficult choice if you are just beginning to use film.
 If you regularly shoot film, this can be a downside since it can get very expensive.